- Bite-sized Trips

 This trek is best for those who want more variety and indigenous culture.
 The trail is the lesser-known ‘back-way’ to Machu Picchu, letting you explore the rural countryside of the Inca world.
 You’ll head through mountain passes and agricultural valleys, past highland lakes and glaciers, and finally on to the Inca ruins.

 This is the perfect way to meet the indigenous people living in the mountains.
 Much of the route exposes you to raw nature, and since it’s a quieter trail, you have a good chance of spotting wildlife such as wild chinchillas and various Andean camelids.

 Although the Lares Trek is usually labelled as being moderately difficult, you should still be prepared for a proper mountain hike.

 On the final leg of the journey, you’ll take a train from Ollantaytambo to the town of Aguas Calientes, from where you can take a bus up to Machu Picchu in the early morning.
 Some may find this entrance to the Lost City of the Incas a bit less immersive, though for others this will be outweighed by the wonderful variety and the solace in nature offered by the Lares trek.

-The Famous Inca Trail
+The Inca trail